wojciech-turek/enhanced-todo/README.md

 ## Installation

-Clone the repository and se the npm package manager to install the project on your computer.
+Clone the repository and use the npm package manager to install the project on your computer.

 ```git
 git clone https://github.com/wojciech-turek/enhanced-todo.git